Atharva-Kurhe/AUTOMATED-REPORT-GENERATION/README.md

 -How to perform basic data analysis (calculating totals, finding max values, etc.).
 -How to generate and format PDF reports using the FPDF library.

-This project can be applied in various scenarios, such as:
+This task can be applied in various scenarios, such as:
 -Sales report generation.
 -Inventory management.
 -Basic data analysis projects.

+#OUTPUT :